najamelan/torset/README.md

 For nftables, a variable with the set is generated.
 You can store that in a file to be included in your nftables configuration.

+After compilation this program doesn't require you to install any scripting languages like python, so it can be a good option for installation on routers.
+It performant as well.

 **If you can't compile rust, check out the C++ branch of this repository.
 It only supports ipset, not nftables.**